mebrett/msources/NN/MssCol1917/MssCol1917_desc.md

 ## Notes

 Each letter is transcribed as an individual document.
 Front matter from the letterbook (label, index) is given as separate document.

+James Maury's pagination starts from the first letter, whereas the pagination of the digital version starts from the cover.
+Generally speaking, adding eight to the original page number of the letter gives you the page of the digital version.